openedx/docs.openedx.org/source/developers/concepts/platform_overview.rst

 Adding new Features to the Open edX Platform
 ********************************************

-If you're looking to add new features to the Open edX Platform, we recommned extending the platform rather than trying to make changes to the core.
+If you're looking to add new features to the Open edX Platform, we recommend extending the platform rather than trying to make changes to the core.
 Both XBlocks and Plugins are a great way to extend the platform.